sushant0709/slash/README.md

 - **Efficient**: Slash streamlines the deal comparison process, potentially saving you more than 50% of your valuable time.
 - **User-Friendly**: Slash offers user-friendly public APIs for effortlessly filtering, sorting, and searching through search results.
 - **Versatile**: It generates JSON responses that you can easily tailor to achieve the specific outcomes you want.

+**Rubrics and video link present in Project 3 Rubrics folder in Project 3.md file**

 ---